 Boot from a USB drive using Oracle Virtual Box

 I use VBox+VMUB every day.
-It can MBR and UEFI-boot from a USB drive!
+It can MBR and UEFI-boot from a USB drive and is very easy to use!

 Enabling full rd/wr access with VMUB (highly recommended!)